thingsiplay/retroplay/retroplay.6.md

 relative path and expand it from current working directory.
 If no "/" is present, then search this filename in the RetroArch core directory to see if one is matching.
 Generally the filename ending part *\_libretro.so* can be left out; they will be added automatically if needed.
-Wildcards and globbing is supported, which resolves to a single file.
+Wildcards are not supported.
 This option has higher priority than **--core**.
 Example: *--libretro mesen_libretro.so*

 **-C**, **--core** *ID*
 : Force a specific core by its custom core id specified in the programs *settings.ini* file.
 This option will lookup the filename by given *ID* under the section **[core]**.
-Wildcards and globbing is supported, which resolves to a single file.
+Wildcards are not supported.
 Example: *--core snes*

 **-p**, **--patch** *FILE*